FAQ

 Other people that inspired Nue are:

-Salvatore Sanfilippo for this action-provoking tweet:
+Salvatore Sanfilippo for awesome programming attitude and this action-provoking tweet:

 “I look at the web today.
 Not as a programmer, but as a user of broken sites that are unable to obey the most basic rules of navigation and usability, terribly slow despite the hardware progress.
 And I can only think that modern frontend development has failed.”

-Steve Jobs for the phrase:
+Steve Jobs for the phrases:

 “You’ve got to start with the customer experience and work backward for the technology”

-Dieter Rams for stating the obvious:
+Mies van der Rohe for stating the obvious: